seankrienke/CS386-Project/WalkItOff.md

 **#9.
 Look & Feel**

 We wanted the look to be simple and accessible.
 Based on our interviews, we found that the interviewees don't see a significant value in other features besides the alarm, and they also didn't care for extensive alarm customization.
-The user only needs to have a time and sound selected before setting the alarm.
+The user only needs to have a time and soundList selected before setting the alarm.
 We made sure to include a minimal amount of self explanatory buttons so that users can instantly learn how to use the app.
 There is also a button to log in to the server, which is something that the developers use for testing and will be altered for the final product.